RobertTalbert/discretecs/MTH225-Winter2025/assignments/Learning Target Exam 3 solution guide.md

 Answers for Learning Targets 3 and 5 are not given in this guide because they can be checked using a technological tool.
 Please consult [the "How To Practice" guide](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Winter2025/How%20to%20practice.md) for links to those tools.

+## Overall common mistakes

+There were repeated instances of students who:

+- Did not put their names on their papers
+- Put two Learning Targets on the same page, one on the front and one on the back
+- Reattempted Learning Targets on which they had already earned a "Master" rating

+All of these are common mistakes that had been given explicit and clear instructions in class, on the day of the exam, and in announcements.
+These will slow down the grading process and in some cases led to a failure to earn "Master" on a Learning Target. **Please be sure to follow all instructions carefully and pay attention to what you are doing in an exam** to avoid unnecessary mistakes.

 ---